High and Low (1963 film): Development

 High and Lows screenplay was co-written by Akira Kurosawa, Hideo Oguni, Eijirō Hisaita, and Ryūzō Kikushima.
 The story is based on Evan Hunter's novel King's Ransom (1959).
 Toho purchased the rights to adapt the novel in 1961 for $5,000.
 The film contains significant differences from the novel.
-Much of the story during and after the ransom exchange is not present in the original work.
-The film departs from the novel by placing emphasis on social issues and the class perspective of the protagonist; drugs are featured, and Gondō does not catch the kidnapper himself.
-The script was written with an ending that depicted Inspector Tokura and Gondō having a conversation.
+Much of the High and Lows story during and after the ransom exchange is not derived from the original work.
+The film departs from the novel by placing emphasis on social issues and the class perspective of the protagonist; drugs are featured; and unlike Hunter's protagonist, Gondō does not catch the kidnapper himself.
+The script was originally written with an ending that depicted Inspector Tokura and Gondō having a conversation.

 The script was written straight-to-final draft (a process that creates a production-ready screenplay without writing prior drafts and treatments), similarly to Yojimbo (1961) and Sanjuro (1962) before it.
-Kurosawa said after the release of Red Beard (1965) that he made High and Low because his friend's son was kidnapped.
-Speaking to Joan Mellen, he described wanting to stress the leniency of Japanese kidnapping laws and their inadequate attention to the suffering of the victims.
-Despite not being particularly impressed with the writing of Hunter's novel, Kurosawa was struck by the concept of the novel's kidnapping.
-Even though he was shocked at the brazenness and cruelty of the crime depicted, Kurosawa felt that Yamazaki's character deserved some sympathy, partially due to his background and situation.
+Kurosawa told the film historian Donald Richie after the release of Red Beard (1965) that he made High and Low because his friend's son was kidnapped.
+In an interview with Joan Mellen, Kurosawa said that one reason he decided to make the film was due to his frustration with the lenient penalties for kidnapping under Japanese law applied at the time, believing they did not adequately reflect the suffering endured by victims and their families.
+Although Kurosawa was not particularly impressed by Hunter's writing, he found the novel's kidnapping premise compelling.
+While appalled by the cruelty and audacity of the crime, he also felt that Yamazaki's circumstances made him a character worthy of some sympathy.